cryptopunksnotdead/punkart.sandbox/hairsalon/README.md

 # hairsalon

-hairsalon gem - make your own (pixel) punk hair style incl. mohawk, wild & crazy, short & long, and much more with your own hair colors incl white, silver, blonde, pink, purple, red and much more
+hairsalon gem - make your own (pixel) women's punk hair style incl. mohawk, wild & crazy, short & long, and much more with your own hair colors incl white, silver, blonde, pink, purple, red and much more